rrussoneu/RPi_Home/README.md

 ## Welcome!

 Thanks for checking out my smart home project!
-This project can transform your apartment into a smart home using a few types of Raspberry Pi's and various IoT devices.
+The project uses a few types of Raspberry Pi's and various IoT devices to turn an apartment into a DIY smart home.

 ## Overview

 ### Background
 For a little background, this project began as a way to just turn on a fan when it got hot.
-I wanted to get a notifcation when it got too hot at home when I was out and a way to turn on a fan to help lower the temperature for my dog while I'm not home.
+I wanted to get a notifcation when it got too hot at home while I was out and way to turn on a fan to help lower the temperature for my dog.
 I had a Raspberry Pi sitting around, so I attached a temperature sensor, and then made a Discord bot to alert me.
 I deployed the bot on Heroku and used HiveMQ for an MQTT broker.
-Next, I bought a Sonoff R2, soldered on some headers, flashed it with Tasmota, attached a box fan, set up a local Mosquitto server for MQTT communication between the R2 and Raspberry Pi, looped in some commands to the bot, and I had my working pipeline.
+Next, I bought a Sonoff R2, soldered on some headers, flashed it with Tasmota, attached a box fan, set up a local Mosquitto server for MQTT communication between the R2 and Raspberry Pi, looped in some commands to the bot, and I had an initial working pipeline.

 ### Current Set Up